Authentication

 Test Mode

-Each account also has a Test Mode API key for validating an integration without dispatching events to your destinations.
+Each source also has a Test Mode API key for validating an integration without dispatching events to your destinations.

-2. Send requests with the Test Mode key in place of your live key
+- Copy the Test Mode API key it reveals, then send requests with it in place of your live key

-Events sent with the Test Mode key are processed and stored in Recent Events with a distinct Test tag, but are never forwarded to configured destinations.
+Events sent with the Test Mode key are processed and stored in Recent Events as test events, but are never forwarded to configured destinations.
 Swap in your live key when you're ready to dispatch.

 Error Handling